naman-msft/exec/tools/README.md

     python ada.py
     ```

-2. Enter the path to the input file when prompted.
+2. Enter the path to the input file or describe your intended workload when prompted.

-3. The script will process the file, convert it using OpenAI's GPT-4O model, and perform testing using the Innovation Engine.
+3. The script will process the file or description, convert it using OpenAI's GPT-4O model, and perform testing using the Innovation Engine.

+4. If the tests fail, the script will generate troubleshooting steps and attempt to correct the document.

-4. If the tests pass successfully, the script will merge code blocks from the updated document with non-code content from the original document.
+5. If the tests pass successfully, the script will merge code blocks from the updated document with non-code content from the original document.

-5. The final merged document will be saved, and a summary will be displayed.
+6. The final merged document will be saved, and a summary will be displayed.

 ## Script Workflow

 1. **Initialization**: The script initializes the Azure OpenAI client and checks for required packages.

-2. **Input File**: Prompts the user to enter the path to the input file.
+2. **Input File or Workload Description**: Prompts the user to enter the path to the input file or describe their intended workload.

 3. **System Prompt**: Prepares the system prompt for the AI model.

-4. **File Content**: Reads the content of the input file.
+4. **File Content or Workload Description**: Reads the content of the input file or uses the provided workload description.

 5. **Install Innovation Engine**: Checks if the Innovation Engine is installed and installs it if necessary.